-To accompany each monthly Landscape program in the Twin Cities we will post at least two readings.The list will be finalized about a week before the program.
+To accompany each monthly Landscape program in the Twin Cities we will post at least two pieces of inspiration (mostly readings).The list will be finalized about a week before the program.
 Click on the photos to download a pdf.

 Field Experience #4: Ramps (May)

 This program was inspired in part by German Forest schools where children play freely in the forest.
 The schools value learning through physical and emotional connections to nature rather than information taught separately from the experience.
 This video shares the story from a school in Berlin (sorry about the advertisement!).
 Also check out the T Magazine article, Running Free in Germany’s Outdoor Preschools.